-In response to the COVID-19 pandemic, we have suspended residential property foreclosure sales, evictions, and involuntary automobile repossessions.
-We are offering other expanded assistance to customers such as fee waivers, payment deferrals or forbearances, on automobile loans and leases, mortgages, home equity loans and lines, as well as commercial, small business and personal loans.
-The extent to which the COVID-19 pandemic impacts our business, results of operations, financial condition, regulatory capital, and liquidity ratios, will depend on future developments, which are highly uncertain.
-This is also true of the scope and duration of the COVID-19 pandemic, actions taken by governmental authorities, and actions taken by other third parties in response to the COVID-19 pandemic.
+In response to the COVID-19 pandemic, we temporarily suspended residential property foreclosure sales, evictions, and involuntary automobile repossessions.
+We offered other expanded assistance to customers such as fee waivers, payment deferrals or forbearances, on automobile loans and leases, mortgages, home equity loans and lines, as well as commercial, small business and personal loans.
+We continue to work with our customers as many of the initial assistance programs have expired.
+The extent to which the COVID-19 pandemic impacts our business, results of operations, financial condition, regulatory capital, and liquidity ratios, will depend on the scope and duration of the COVID-19 pandemic, actions taken by governmental authorities, the availability of federal, state, or local funding programs, actions taken by other third parties in response to the COVID-19 pandemic, and the pace of recovery when the COVID-19 pandemic subsides, all of which are highly uncertain.